azer/watch-array/README.md

 ## watch-array

 Lets you subscribe to any changes made by **mutator methods** on native JavaScript arrays.
-See also: [new-list](http://github.com/azer/new-list)
+If you're looking for a safer & complete abstraction: [new-list](http://github.com/azer/new-list)

 ```js
 watchArray = require('watch-array')